Preparing your property for Sale

 - The decorative condition and layout of a property

-All the above points and more will have an effect on the eventual marketing price.
-However home buying is a private and subjective undertaking and there are many factors that will be down to personal taste and over which you will have no control.
+Above are some of the highlighted points which will have an effect on the eventual marketing price.
+However, home buying is a private and subjective undertaking and there are many factors that will be down to personal taste and over which you will have no control.

 Choosing the Right Agency